-Comparison of the OMI NO2 trends in Figure 7 to surface observations is only possible for London, where there are 46 sites with consistent month-to-month variability representative of the city that operated continuously from 2005 to 2018.
-The trend obtained for OMI NO2 in London (-2.5 % a-1) is steeper than we estimate with the surface monitoring sites shown as triangles in Figure 1 (1.8 % a-1 for 2005-2018).
-Most sites are in central London, and NO2 trends in outer London are 1.6 times steeper than in central London (Carslaw et al., 2011).
-The decline in NO2 in the two UK cities is less than the rate of decline in national NO3 emissions (3.8 % a-1) for 2005-2017 from the national bottom-up emission inventory (Defra, 2019a).
+2011).
+The decline in NO_2 in the two UK cities is less than the rate of decline in national NO_x emissions (3.8 % a-1) for 2005-2017 from the national bottom-up emission inventory (Defra, 2019a).
 This may reflect a combination of factors.
-There is less steep decline in NO3 emissions in London compared to the national total that may in part be due to discrepancies between real-world and reported diesel NO3 emissions (Fontaras et al., 2014), sustained heavy traffic in central London, and an increase in NO2-to-NO3 emission ratios dampening decline in NO2 (Grange et al., 2017).
-There is also weakened sensitivity of the tropospheric column to changes in surface NO2 due to a gradual increase in the relative contribution of the free tropospheric background to the tropospheric column (Silvern et al., 2019).
+There is less steep decline in NO_x emissions in London compared to the national total that may in part be due to discrepancies between real-world and reported diesel NO_x emissions (Fontaras et al., 2014), sustained heavy traffic in central London, and an increase in NO_2 -to- NO_x emission ratios dampening decline in NO_2 (Grange et al., 2017).
+There is also weakened sensitivity of the tropospheric column to changes in surface NO_2 due to a gradual increase in the relative contribution of the free tropospheric background to the tropospheric column (Silvern et al., 2019).
 This weakening of the trend in the tropospheric column will likely be less in London than in Birmingham, due to greater local surface emissions in large cities such as London (Zara et al., 2021).
-The positive trends in Delhi and Kanpur likely reflect a 2-fold increase in vehicle ownership in Delhi (Govt. of Delhi, 2019), rapid industrialisation in Kanpur (Nagar et al., 2019), and limited effect of air quality policies on pollution sources.
+The positive trends in Delhi and Kanpur likely reflect a 2-fold increase in vehicle ownership in Delhi (Govt. of Delhi, 2019), rapid industrialisation in Kanpur (Nagar et al., 2019), and the limited effect of air quality policies on pollution sources.
 This is corroborated by NO_x emissions compliance failures at more than 50 % of coal-fired power plants in Delhi and the surrounding area (Pathania et al., 2018).
 The lack of trend reversal in Delhi, despite implementation of air quality policies, is consistent with the lack of trend reversal reported by Georgoulias et al. (2019).
-They used a 21-year record (1996-2017) of multiple space-based sensors to estimate a significant and sustained increase in NO2 of 3.1 % a-1 in Delhi.
-By the end of 2018, tropospheric column NO2 is similar in London and Delhi (5.7 × 1015 molecules cm-2; Figure 7) but OMI NO2 over India may be biased low, due to the presence of optically thick aerosols (AOD > 0.4; Figure 6) that are not explicitly accounted for in the retrieval (Section 3.1).
+They used a 21-year record (1996-2017) of multiple space-based sensors to estimate a significant and sustained increase in NO_2 of 3.1 % a^{-1} in Delhi.
+By the end of 2018, tropospheric column NO_2 is similar in London and Delhi (5.7 × 10^{15} molecules cm-2; Fig. 7), but OMI NO_2 over India may be biased low, due to the presence of optically thick aerosols (AOD > 0.4; Fig. 6) that are not explicitly accounted for in the retrieval (Sect.
+3.1).